 None of these channels feed into traditional NCR tools by default.
 The returns team processes the refund.
 The warranty team handles the claim.
 The quality team never sees the data.

-Claimlane bridges this gap by treating every return and warranty claim as a potential quality data point, then routing that data through structured workflows that connect to supplier corrective actions.
+Claimlane bridges this gap.
+It treats every return and warranty claim as a potential quality data point.
+It then routes that data through structured workflows that connect to supplier corrective actions.

 Automated NCR Generation